department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan.md

 ### What if I need help filing my disability claim?

 You can get help from a trained professional trusted to help with VA-related claims.
-[Find an accredited representative](/disability-benefits/apply/help/).
+[Get help filing your claim](/disability-benefits/apply/help/).